-In this section, you will learn about the feature set available for the App Center’s Diagnostics service.
+In this section, you'll learn about the feature set available for the App Center’s Diagnostics service.

 Crash and Errors Analytics

 In App Center Diagnostics, you can view analytics data generated automatically by App Center to understand when a crash or error occurs in your app.

 By default, App Center displays an app's crashes and errors per day in a side-by-side view.